 NINGs have been around since 2005, but you might be unfamiliar with them.
 They are set up similiarly to other social media sites, like Facebook, but allow the coordinator to have more local control over the ins and outs.
 In this NING, Maynard facilitates conversation among those who join, sets up avenues for sharing information, provides resources such as photos, and sells resources to help those involved in church library ministry.

 A Virtual File Cabinet for Church Librarians

-As I’ve had time to sift through this site, I’ve been happy to find a huge assortment of resources that are helping me get off to a strong start.
+As I’ve had time to sift through this site, I’ve been happy to find a huge assortment of resources that are helping me get off to a good start.
 Everything is well-organized into red-tabbed sections such as Q&A, Articles, Resources, and so on.
 There are also designated places to journal your own process, find related websites, learn about library automation software, and make connections with others who are involved in a library ministry.
-There’s even a place to discuss what you’ve been reading… of course!
-That’s our favorite, right?
+There’s even a place to discuss what you’ve been reading.

 Training for Church Library Ministries